scape76/st/README.md

 - **Course**: Represents an academic course with a name, code, and description
 - **Assignment**: Base class for all assignments with title, description, and deadline
-  - Types: HomeworkAssignment, ProjectAssignment, ExamAssignment
+  - Types: LabAssignment, ProjectAssignment, ExamAssignment
 - **Notification**: Represents reminders for upcoming deadlines

 ## Future Enhancements